lawrence501/5e-cli/README.md

 6. Waves of enemies, invading us

 Rewrite Biting Zephyr to be specifically about long-range identity, and remove the melee restrictions from most other traditions

+How does the variety of loot currently feel?
+Does it feel good to have so many different systems that all have their own investment mechanics and specialisations?
+Or is there too much going on?
+Just first gut feeling